-All languages offered by the CLER including seminar courses (演習).
+All languages offered by the CLER (except basic and intermediate courses of Chinese, French and Spanish offered for students in other faculities) including seminar courses (演習).
 For university-wide courses consult the Academic handbook (履修要覧) section 6.

 § b131 GENERAL GUIDELINES